osinmv/Location-Neural-Network/README.md

+# Project Idea
+There is a game called S.T.A.L.K.E.R.
+Shadow of Chernobyl.
+Initially I wanted to crate a CNN that classifies images by level name.
+It turned out to be a bit hard.
+Thus I made a simpler CNN that classifies loading screens, which include information about level name.

 # How to run
 Download Supplimental materials like testing datasets, the original dataset, weights from [Google Drive](https://drive.google.com/file/d/16PcN2LsWytY0eCCd4rarH5lQdy_LzVcr/view?usp=share_link).
 Unpack everything in root directory of this project.